int128/gradle-ssh-plugin/README.md

 Rules will be evaluated in order.
 First rule has the highest priority.

-In the action closure, following property is available:
+In an action closure, following property is available:
   * `standardInput` - Output stream to the remote command.
 (Read only)

 ### Transfer files

-In the `session` closure, following methods are available:
+In a session closure, use following methods to transfer files:
   * `get(remote, local)` - Fetches a file from remote host.
   * `put(local, remote)` - Sends a file to remote host.